davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 1. The program should accept two command-line arguments:
      - The filename of the input image (e.g., `pics/input.jpg`).
      - The number of threads to use for processing.
+     - A pixel threshold for emphasizing edges (0-255).

      Example:
      ```bash
-     ./sobel pics/input.jpg 4
+     ./sobel pics/input.jpg 4 120
      ```

       Your `main(int argc, char *argv[])`.
 Command-line arguments can be accessed through `argc` and `argv`.
 Specifically, `argc` refers to the number of arguments given on the command line, including the command to run the executable itself. `argv` is a string array containing the arguments (much like `String[] args` in Java).
 Once you parse out the command line arguments, store the mode (sequential vs. parallel) as an integer in the `mode` global, and store the dimension of your matrices in the `size` global.

-2. **Output Image**: Input images will be provided in the `pics/` directory.
+2. **Input Image**: Input images will be provided in the `pics/` directory.
 All images are in grayscale.

 3. **Output Image**:
    - The processed image should be saved in the `pics/` directory with `-sobel` appended to the filename.